 Sentences for sexual offences

-For rape not deemed serious, a person will be imprisoned for a minimum of two years and a maximum of four years.
-For negligent rape, a person can be imprisoned for a maximum of four years and for negligent sexual assault, a sentence of imprisonment for a maximum of two years can be imposed.
+For rape not deemed serious, a person will be imprisoned for a minimum of three years and a maximum of six years.
+For negligent rape, a person can be imprisoned for a maximum of four years and for negligent sexual assault, a sentence of imprisonment for a maximum of four years can be imposed.
 For serious rape, a person is sentenced to imprisonment for a minimum of five years and a maximum of ten years.

 The Development Centre is responsible for compiling knowledge and expertise in the area of sexual offences.